shreyanshp/RakutenHack-1/README.md

 ## Installation instructions for RakutenHack team

-I suppose you have NPM already installed
+I suppose you have NPM already installed.
+You should.

 Download the repository by using command line interface and typing in the folder where you desire to install